 If you’re looking for quick tips to increase productivity, this list is for you.
-I based this post on conversations I’ve had with thousands of small business owners over the last decade and my own experience as a business owner.
+I wrote this post using insights from countless small business owners and my own entrepreneurial journey.
 So scroll through, and if anything resonates, make some changes to your routine and see what works.

 How sick are you of being exhausted and worn out from running your business only to hear some guru say, “Well, if you just wake up at 5:00 a.m., run three miles, write one thousand words, and make ten sales calls every day, your business will grow.” *eye roll*